isomerpages/moe-peicaisec/_student-development/Education and Career Guidance (ECG).md

 </table>
 <p><strong>Interaction with Post-Secondary Institutions (ITE)</strong>
 </p>
-<p>&nbsp;</p>
-<p>At Peicai Secondary, we emphasize helping students make informed decisions
+<p>&nbsp;At Peicai Secondary, we emphasize helping students make informed
-about their educational and career pathways.
+decisions about their educational and career pathways.
 Events like the ‘Start Smart’ programme, where lecturers from institutions like Temasek Polytechnic share insights into various courses, play a vital role in this process.
 Similarly, engagements with Junior Colleges give our students a broader perspective on their post-secondary options.
 These interactions allow students to explore different academic and vocational routes, empowering them to make choices that align with their interests and strengths.
 By exposing our students to a range of post-secondary institutions, we ensure they are better equipped for their future, helping them plan their educational journey with confidence.</p>
 <table style="minWidth: 25px">
 <colgroup>
 <col>